sorry-app/theme-skeleton/README.md

 ## Automatic Deployment with Grunt

-To make development and deployment of your themes even easier you can use the included Grunt deployment tasks.
+To make development and deployment of the theme even easier you can use the included Grunt deployment tasks.

 These tasks take the themes source code, bundle it into a deployable zip and upload it to your status page through the Sorry API.

-### Install Grunt
+### Installing Grunt

+From the command line:

+1. Navigate to the root of this downloaded theme project
+2. Run `npm install`.

-From the command line, navigate to the root of this downloaded theme project and run `npm install`. npm will look at [package.json](package.json) and automatically install the necessary local dependencies listed there.
+npm will look at [package.json](package.json) and automatically install the necessary local dependencies listed there.

 **Unfamiliar with `npm`?
 Don't have node installed?** That's a-okay. npm stands for [node packaged modules](http://npmjs.org/) and is a way to manage development dependencies through node.js.
 [Download and install node.js](http://nodejs.org/download/) before proceeding.

-### Create the `sorry.json` File
+### Authenticating with Sorry

 We need somewhere to keep your Sorry login credentials.
-In the root of your project create a file called `sorry.json` which contains your username and password - don't worry, this will NOT be commited to your repo as we've included it in the `.gitignore`.
+In the root of your project create a file called `sorry.json` which contains your username and password - don't worry, this will NOT be commited to your repo as we've included it in `.gitignore`.

 ```json
 {